bitstorm/Wicket-tutorial-examples/README.md

 ## Contributing to this guide

-If you want to contribute to the guide with corrections a new contents, you can find how to do it in the [appendix of the guide](http://wicket.apache.org/guide/guide/chapter26.html).
+If you want to contribute to the guide with corrections or new contents, you can find how to do it in the [appendix of the guide](http://wicket.apache.org/guide/guide/chapter26.html).

 ## The author
 My name is Andrea Del Bene and I'm a passionate enterprise web developer and an advocate of Apache Wicket.
 I started programming in Java since version 1.2 and I'm a strong supporter of open source technologies.